Center for the Study of Law and Society

 Conferences and Workshops

 CSLS sponsors special academic meetings, workshops, and conferences, often in collaboration with other campus units, and often resulting in books and other publications.
-In recent years, conference topics have included: environmental protection and deterrence; law and society in China; the work of Martin Shapiro; the work of Harry N. Scheiber; Virtues and Vices of Legalism, honoring the work of Robert A. Kagan; and Building Theory Through Empirical Legal Studies.
-CSLS organizes a series of Workshops on Empirical Research Methods, a series of interviews with founders and leading scholars in the field entitled Conversations in Law and Society, and a year-long seminar for graduate student fellows, the Berkeley Empirical Legal Studies (BELS) Graduate Fellowship.
+In years past, conference topics have included: environmental protection and deterrence; law and society in China; the work of Martin Shapiro; the work of Harry N. Scheiber; Virtues and Vices of Legalism, honoring the work of Robert A. Kagan; and Building Theory Through Empirical Legal Studies.
 CSLS also sponsors conferences and workshops for the dissemination and discussion of research, the exploration of new ideas for research, and the promotion of new multidisciplinary and cross-national collaborations.

 Empirical Research Methods Workshops

 Students interested in conducting empirical research on law are trained on a wide range of empirical methods, both quantitative and qualitative.
 Leading experts, including some of our own faculty, facilitate occasional workshops on particular methodologies.
-Past workshops are archived on our web page.
+Past workshops are archived on our website.

 Conversations in Law and Society

-Taped in front of a live audience at Berkeley Law School, this online video archive displays engaging conversations with the founders and leading figures of the field of law and society.
+This video archive displays engaging conversations with the founders and leading figures of the field of law and society and can be found on the CSLS website.

 CSLS Library